 Now that you've established nexus with a state, the next step is usually to apply for that state's sales tax permit (note that the name of the permit may differ from state to state).
 A sales tax permit, simply put, allows you to collect sales tax from your buyers and remit it back to the state's tax or revenue agency (again, the name of the agency differs from state to state).
 For example, a seller in California would apply for a Seller's Permit through the state's Board of Equalization.

 Many states allow you to register for a permit online — some for free, others for a fee.
 For more information about sales tax permits, please consult your local tax professional.
 You can also learn more tax agencies in your state here.

 3. Determining taxable products

-Chances are that if you sell a physical product that would be considered a taxable good at retail, you're required to collect sales tax from the buyer.
+Chances are that if you sell a physical product (not digital) that would be considered a taxable good at retail, you're required to collect sales tax from the buyer.

 However, there may be cases where the physical product is exempt from sales tax altogether.
 For example, in Minnesota, some clothing for general use (e.g. earmuffs, scarves, and even diapers!) is exempt from sales tax.
 Being exempt from sales tax simply means that you do not have to collect sales tax on your product at all.
 To add one more wrinkle, some states have "sales tax holidays," where would-be taxable goods are tax-free for just a few days out of the year.